 7. Rate of Follow Up Contact

-Last, but certainly not least – the percentage of actual sales to new opportunities is probably the most fundamental sales KPI of all, and shouldn’t be overlooked.
-It’s the ultimate gauge of the individual’s performance, but its meaning might not be clear without all the others.
+The percentage of actual sales to new opportunities is probably the most fundamental sales KPI of all and shouldn’t be overlooked.
+It’s the ultimate gauge of an individual’s performance, but its meaning might not be clear without all the others.

 Good Sales KPIs Can Be One Part of a Big Picture

 There are plenty of other KPIs you could zoom in on as well, depending on your business and the market you're in.
 The possibilities are limitless.